 AMANDA QURAISHI is a digital media professional and diversity activist living in Austin, Texas.
-She is the Director of Social Media at the Texas Association of School Boards; a consultant at DarkMatter Digital Media, a boutique marketing firm specializing in digital strategies for small businesses & nonprofits; and the founder/director of the Digital Centership Conservatory, a training program designed to elevate online culture and empower leadership in digital spaces.
+She is a consultant at DarkMatter Digital Media, a boutique marketing firm specializing in digital strategies for small businesses & nonprofits; and the founder/director of the Digital Centership Conservatory, a training program designed to elevate online culture and empower leadership in digital spaces.

 In 2011, Amanda was honored as one of twenty-five people in the state of Texas to receive a Statesman Social Media Award.
 In 2012 she was featured in Giving City Magazine’s New Philanthropists Issue for her dedication to service-based interfaith activism.
 In 2013 she was honored with a Dewey Winburne Community Service Award.